rconradharris/notify-smart/README.rst

 Setting up the reply mechanism is a bit tricky but you only need to do it once.

-The first thing you need to do is run the ``reply-webserver`` process in another screen session on your IRC server.
+The first thing you need to do is run the ``run-reply-webserver`` process in another screen session on your IRC server.
 Make sure that both inbound and outbound HTTP traffic on port 5000 is allowed.